RyanFrantz/engineering/principles.md

 1. We write software for, and with, other people.
     1. Engineering is a social endeavor.
     2. Technology is simply a means to an end.
+Define/understand the expected value of a thing before building it.
     3. All other principles flow from this.
 2. We are always learning.
     1. Success is often a lucky accident and failure is inevitable.
 In both cases